karatelabs/karate/README.md

 # even though the BDD 'Given-When-Then' convention is encouraged, you can use '*'
 * configure headers = read('classpath:my-headers.js')

-# enable SSL (without needing a certificate or keystore)
+# enable SSL (and there is no need for a certificate or keystore)
+* configure ssl = true

 # configure time out for the http client (milliseconds), it defaults to 0 (infinite)
 * configure readTimeout = 10000